PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 byte-identical float32, float16, tensor-correspondence, schema, and generated- schema artifacts.

+The HardSwish SE extraction used `ssdlite320_mobilenet_v3_large.onnx` as its closest production control.
+Both unchanged production invocations were zero-owner calls.
+Before and after the move it passed with `max_abs=3.0517578125e-05` and zero process-tree SWAP.
+Its float32, float16, tensor-correspondence, schema, and generated-schema files are byte-identical. `inference_ops15.onnx` and `mobilenetv3_large_pytorch.onnx` supplied four additional sequential zero-owner invocations without widening the conversion set further.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a